make-models-fair/make-models-fair.github.io/content/en/docs/Models/_index.md

 We have a fifth "Open" category for which community members can submit model publications outside the four above categories.
 Since our focus is on model publications that have had some traction, we use an arbitrary threshold of >100 citations in Scopus to be considered for inclusion.

-Additionally, we welcome groups to suggesr their own list of 20-25 model publications on a different topic.
+Additionally, we welcome groups to suggest their own list of 20-25 model publications on a different topic.
 This might be an opportunity to stimulate FAIR practices in your domain area.

 If you have recommendations, please send the reference to fair@comses.net!